 Maris persevered however, and on the final day of the regular season, the left-handed slugger connected off of Boston's Tracy Stallard for #61 and baseball immortality.
 Roger Maris was a product of a simpler time, and although during his playing days he would always pale in comparison with Mantle, with the passing of time and the ugly scar of steroids on the game, Maris has become a more sympathetic figure than he ever was in his heyday.

 He played several more years following the 1961 history-making campaign, concluding his career with the St. Louis Cardinals.
 While he never approached the lofty single-season mark he set, He helped the Cardinals win pennants in 1967 and 1968.
 In '67, he hit .385 with one home run and seven RBIs in the post-season.

 Being a part of the legendary 1961 Bronx Bombers and forever linked to Mickey Mantle, Maris baseball cards have always been popular with collectors.
 His 1958 Topps rookie card (#47) is one of the keys to the set.
-A PSA 9 example sold on eBay last month for $4,278.
-An 8.5 will run about $2500.
+A mid-grade example can be bought for $100-200 while near mint, graded issues will run $400-600.

-In the collector's market, he's treated like a superstar.
+In the collector's market, Maris is treated like a superstar.
 Every Maris card from every set carries a premium, especially those from the Yankee years.
 Dealers often have a difficult time keeping copies in stock as team collectors, baseball history buffs and set builders all chase them.